-If they are successful in their claim, the money may be held in the prisoner compensation quarantine fund for 12 months (initially).
+If they are successful in their claim, the money may be held in the prisoner compensation quarantine fund – initially for 12 months.

-The money can be quarantined if the amount of the claim exceeds $10,000 (and the award meets other legislated criteria).
+The money can be quarantined if the amount of the claim exceeds $10,000 or the award meets other legislated criteria.

-This is set out in legislation – in the Correctional Services Act 1982.
+This is part of the Correctional Services Act 1982 legislation.

 Quarantined money and victim claims